SOFTWARE-CLINIC/SOAPShopper/README.md

 ## Java SE Deployment with `javax.xml.ws.Endpoint`

-The [stock-quote-service-javase](/stock-quote-service-javase) module contains the `StockQuotePublisher` class which is a Java SE application that publishes the Stock Quote Web Service at [http://localhost:8680/stock-quote?wsdl](http://localhost:8680/stock-quote?wsdl).
+The [stock-quote-service-javase](/stock-quote-service-javase) module defines the `StockQuotePublisher` class which is a Java SE application that publishes the Stock Quote Web Service at [http://localhost:8680/stock-quote?wsdl](http://localhost:8680/stock-quote?wsdl).